Today's Articles

 Samuel Sharpe

-*The birth of Samuel Sharpe is celebrated on this date in 1801.
+*This date in 1801 is celebrated as the birth date of Samuel Sharpe.
 Also known as Sam Sharpe, he was an enslaved Black Jamaican preacher and abolitionist.

 Samuel Sharpe was born into slavery in the parish of St James, Jamaica.
 He was raised on a plantation owned by Samuel and Jane Sharpe.
 The 1817 slave records of Samuel and Jane Sharpe showed a young 12-year-old Archer on the plantation with his mother Juda Bligom and siblings Joe (two years old) and Eliza (20 years old).
 Samuel Sharpe was allowed to become educated, and because of this, he was respected by other slaves.
 He became a well-known preacher and leader in the Baptist Church, which had long welcomed slaves as members and recognized them as preachers.
 He was a deacon at the Burchell Baptist Church in Montego Bay, whose pastor was Rev. Thomas Burchell, a missionary from England.